Table of Contents

 - Smooth muscle and elastofibrosis are often present

-- Mild to moderate infiltration by inflammatory cells can be seen
+- Only mild infiltration by inflammatory cells should be seen (usually near areas of honeycomb change)

-- Temporal heterogeneity of the lesions evident on low power
+- Spatial heterogeneity (dense fibrosis alternating with areas of the uninvolved lung) is evident on low power

 - Normal lung parenchyma can remain in the center of the lobule